laurynas-karvelis/zeroad-token-php/README.md

 ## Onboarding Your Site

 1. [Sign up](https://zeroad.network/login) with Zero Ad Network.
-2. [Register your site](https://zeroad.network/publisher/sites/add) to receive your unique `X-Better-Web-Welcome` header.
+2. [Register your site](https://zeroad.network/publisher/sites/add) to receive your unique `Client ID` value.

 Your site must include this header on all publicly accessible HTML or RESTful endpoints so that Zero Ad Network users’ browser extensions can recognize participation.